EnryMarch10/HPC-ParallelProgramming/lab/07_SIMD-1/dot-product/README.md

 simd-dot.c:157:5: note: reduction: unsafe fp math optimization: r_17 = _9 + r_20;
 ```

-that refers to the "for" loop of the `scalar_dot()` function.
+that refers to the "for" loop of the `serial_dot()` function.
 The message reports that the instructions:

 ```C
 r += x[i] * y[i];